 For example, did you know that ¾ of our success at work is linked to our optimism and how well we manage and deal with stress, rather than our IQ?

-And being positive could help you to achieve better results in smaller tasks – in fact, studies have shown that people who are encouraged to think positively before a maths test actually did better than others!
+And being positive could help you to achieve better results in smaller tasks – in fact, studies show that people who are encouraged to think positively before a maths test do better than others!

 Struggling to lose that last half a stone?
 We all know that when we’re feeling negative, we instinctively turn to sugary and fatty foods that will give our bodies a quick burst of energy and feel-good hormones.